traceyeh/traceyeh.github.io/docs/courses/courses.md

 layout: default
 ---

-# Courses (2018-21)

-Here are some courses I taught in the last couple of years.
+## Here are some courses I taught in the last couple of years.
 Click on the course for a brief description and a syllabus.

 <!--Syntax highlighted code block